zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Exact area for a specific cell (hexagon or pentagon)
+Exact area for a specific cell (hexagon or pentagon).